 Fitness, health and more

-Sally is also an accomplished powerlifter, and currently holds three USPA American records.
+Sally is also an accomplished powerlifter.
+She currently holds three USPA American records and is a two-time USAPL Raw Nationals medalist.
 She shares her love of fitness currently as a group fitness instructor at Equinox, and previously volunteered at the YMCA.

 She graduated with a Bachelor’s of Journalism in Investigative Photojournalism and a Bachelor’s of Arts in German from the University of Missouri, Columbia.